The role of inner disk edges in shaping ultra-short-period planet systems around late M dwarfs: Methods

 \subsection{Disk model}

 The dust disk model employed in this study follows the compact, drift-dominated disk model for M dwarfs from \cite{Sanchez2024}, motivated by the evolutionary scenario of compact disks proposed by \citet{VanderMarelAndMulders2021} and ALMA observations of compact disks around K and M dwarfs showing typical dust radii of only 2-5 au \citep{Guerra2025}.
-The disk is initialized at 1 Myr with a 2 au outer dust radius and an initial pebble mass of $\sim$10 M$_\oplus$, delivered from an initially extended disk of $\sim$20 au inwards at a constant pebble mass flux of $5\times10^{-5}$ M$_\oplus$ yr$^{-1}$ (as in \citealt{Sanchez2024}).
-For the turbulence parameter, $\alpha_t = 10^{-4}$ is adopted, consistent with the low mid-plane viscosity expected in such disks \citep{Rosotti2023,Taboneetal2025}.
+The disk was initialized at 1 Myr with a 2 au outer dust radius and an initial pebble mass of $\sim$10 M$_\oplus$, delivered from an initially extended disk of $\sim$20 au inward at a constant pebble mass flux of $5\times10^{-5}$ M$_\oplus$ yr$^{-1}$ (as in \citealt{Sanchez2024}).
+For the turbulence parameter, $\alpha_t = 10^{-4}$ was adopted, consistent with the low mid-plane viscosity expected in such disks \citep{Rosotti2023,Taboneetal2025}.
 Pebble sizes, scale heights, and compositions follow the prescription of \cite{LambrechtsAndJohansen2014} with icy pebbles outside the snowline and dry pebbles within.
-Under this prescription, the particle Stokes number is typically $St\sim0.02-0.05$. \\\\ For the gas disk model, the two-zone model of \cite{Idaetal2016} is adopted as implemented in \cite{Sanchez2024}, with an inner viscous region and an outer irradiation-dominated region.
-Profiles for $\Sigma_g$, $T_g$, and $h_g$ are computed using the stellar luminosity from \cite{Baraffe2015} and a time-evolving accretion rate based on the empirical fit by \cite{Manara2012}.
-We adopt a viscosity parameter $\alpha_g=10^{-4}$, which results in an initial gas disk mass of approximately $10\%$ of the host star mass.
-We evolve the disk for 10 Myr, consistent with disk lifetimes inferred for low-mass stars \citep{Bayoetal2012,Downesetal2015,Pfalzner2022}.
-For simplicity, we assume that the disk is fully dispersed at this time.
+Under this prescription, the particle Stokes number is typically $St\sim0.02-0.05$.

+For the gas disk model, the two-zone model of \cite{Idaetal2016} was adopted as implemented in \cite{Sanchez2024}, with an inner viscous region and an outer irradiation-dominated region.
+Profiles for $\Sigma_g$, $T_g$, and $h_g$ were computed using the stellar luminosity from \cite{Baraffe2015} and a time-evolving accretion rate based on the empirical fit by \cite{Manara2012}.
+We adopted a viscosity parameter, $\alpha_g=10^{-4}$, which results in an initial gas disk mass of approximately $10\%$ of the host star mass.
+We evolved the disk for 10 Myr, consistent with disk lifetimes inferred for low-mass stars \citep{Bayoetal2012,Downesetal2015,Pfalzner2022}.
+For simplicity, we assumed that the disk is fully dispersed at this time.
 While we do not explicitly model the physical removal of gas, processes such as photoevaporation and magnetically driven winds are expected to clear the remaining gas on comparable timescales \citep[e.g.,][]{Alexander2014}.
-This approach follows common practice in planet formation studies \citep[e.g.][]{LambrechtsAndJohansen2014,Bitsch2015,Sanchez2024}.\\ We note that we assume a smooth surface-density decay at the inner gas-disk edge as in \citep{Sanchez2022,Sanchez2024}:
+This approach follows common practice in planet formation studies \citep[e.g.,][]{LambrechtsAndJohansen2014,Bitsch2015,Sanchez2024}.

+We note that we assumed a smooth surface-density decay at the inner gas-disk edge as in \citep{Sanchez2022,Sanchez2024}: